torquest/GetCleanData/codebook.md

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
-Description on how to create the tidy data file (1. download the data, ...)/
+Description on how to create the tidy data file:
+1. Check else download the zip file.
+2. Unzip to a directory in this case UCI HAR Dataset
+3. Combine the X test and train datasets.
+4. Then combine the Y test and train datasets
+5. Apply the activity names to the combined data set
+6. Apply the mean function to all measures by activity and subject.

 ###Cleaning of the data
-Short, high-level description of what the cleaning script does. [link to the readme document that describes the code in greater detail]()
+There was no cleaning required except for combining of the datasets

-##Description of the variables in the tiny_data.txt file
+##Description of the variables in the file

-General description of the file including:
- - Dimensions of the dataset
+ - Dimensions of the dataset: 180 * 563
  - Summary of the data
  - Variables present in the dataset